Leionura atun: Fisheries

 L. atun is important as a food fish over a large part of its distribution.
 It supports moderate fisheries off southern Australia, Chile, and Tristan da Cunha, and major fisheries off New Zealand and southern Africa.

 The South African snoek fisheries have been of commercial importance since the early 1800s.
 Originally purely a line-fish, they are also caught by pelagic and demersal trawling.

 The fish was one of the most important traditional foods of Ngāi Tahu, the Māori people of the South Island of New Zealand.
 The fish is known in Māori as mangā, or makā in southern dialects.
 The name mangā is common in Polynesian languages to describe Scombriformes, and fish of a similar appearance.

 Māori would typically catch Leionura atun with lures made of Nothofagus wood and hooks made from bird bones or dog teeth.
 This practice was adopted by early European settlers, who fashioned "coota sticks" from pieces of wood with bent nails attached.
 The meat was traditionally slow-cooked in a hāngī over several days, and could be preserved for years in bags of bull kelp sealed with fat.
 Early European settlers to the South Island relied on Leionura atun caught by Māori as a food, and the fish was one of the most common foods eaten by gold diggers during the Otago gold rush of the 1860s.

 Modern-day use as a food

 It is sold fresh, smoked, canned and frozen.
-It can be cooked by frying, broiling, baking and it can also be microwaved.
+It can be cooked by frying, broiling, baking, and microwaving.
 In South Africa, it is often braaied (a form of barbecue).
 It is also made and eaten as fishcakes in regions such as Japan.
 It is prepared most often by grilling, frying or smoking.
 Snoek is oily, extremely bony (although the bones are large and easily removed from the cooked fish) and has very fine scales which are almost undetectable, making it unnecessary to scale the fish while cleaning.
 Snoek has a very distinctive taste.